 Hello, Teachers!
-We are building a student template to accompany each resource we share below.
+We are building a student template to accompany many of the resources we share below.
 Student templates will be added frequently (as soon as they are built) so check our social media channels or return to this page for regular updates.
 The student templates have an intentionally clean, routine design to minimize confusion and stress for learners.
 We created in Google Docs , so the templates can be easily added to an assignment in Google Classroom, Seesaw, other learning management systems.
 We kept color and graphics to a minimum to respect potential ink consumption for families who may prefer to print.
 We hope our work is helpful to you and your students.

 Visit Wonderopolis to explore a "Wonder of the Day" in a variety of ways.
 Explore, Create, Share, Grow through learning about interesting questions posed by students all over the world.

 Sharpen critical thinking skills and explore interesting information with A Google A Day.
 Experience 3 unique searches every day - discuss searching strategies with students.

 Take your students on a 360° experience with YouTube.
 From swinging in a canyon finding Waldo, to the edge of space there is something for all age levels.
 Below are just a few.

 Take your students on a trip anywhere in the world using Google Earth.
 Use the provided links to launch your own adventure or explore the pre-made tours.
 Students will be amazed as you zoom into your destinations.

 Go underwater to discover the diversity of marine life, visit the jungle to swing among the trees, or blast off into outer space to be among the stars and planets.
 No VR viewers?
 Use mobile devices or Chromebooks devices to bring objects into the classroom or at home.
 Download the Expeditions app and pack your bags!